muggy8/improbable/have-and-havenot/5asbJ6YG.md

 "I've been trying my hardest for all my life and coming up short every time.
 I thought if I just tried a little harder, I'd be less of a burden to those around me."

-The only reason I even exist today is because my tribe didn't want to get rid of me in fear of Karma related reasons.
+The only reason I even exist today is because my tribe didn't want to get rid of me in fear of Karma related reasons I'm sure.

-I'm sure of it.

 I knew this and they knew that I knew.